aleshaleksey/fansys23/combat.md

 2. A "**ranged**" spell can have a range of 5ft or higher.
 It is designated as eg "ranged[60ft]".
 The base distances are 15ft, 30ft, 60ft, 120ft, 240ft.
 - An entity can only cast ONE spell at a time.
 If it attempts to cast a second, either both spells dissipate, or the casting ends in spectacular failure.
 - Spells can be **counterspelled** and **dispelled**.
 (How?)
-- Casting non-melee spells with somatic components provokes attacks of opportunity unless the "mage hunter" ability is involved.
+- Casting non-melee spells with kinetic components provokes attacks of opportunity unless the "mage hunter" ability is involved.
 - Spells with an active effect (eg summoning) and non-instantaneous duration usually require the caster to maintain their existence by "**concentrating**" on them.
 This has the following rules:
   1. A caster can NEVER concentrate on more than one spell.
   2. If concentration is broken, the spell dissipates or fails spectacularly.